Darshan15555/birthday-buddy/README.md

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

-this is again new one added by the darshan again
+this is the new line added by darshan again